luxfi/cli/cmd/commands.md

---devnet                                operate on a devnet network --endpoint string                       use the given endpoint for network operations --force                                 force validator removal even if it's not getting rewarded -f, --fuji                              testnet                         operate on fuji (alias to testnet -h, --help                              help for removeValidator -k, --key string                        select the key to use [fuji deploy only] -g, --ledger                            use ledger instead of key (always true on mainnet, defaults to false on fuji) --ledger-addrs strings                  use the given ledger addresses -l, --local                             operate on a local network -m, --mainnet                           operate on mainnet
+--devnet                                operate on a devnet network --endpoint string                       use the given endpoint for network operations --force                                 force validator removal even if it's not getting rewarded -f, --testnet                              testnet                         operate on testnet (alias to testnet -h, --help                              help for removeValidator -k, --key string                        select the key to use [testnet deploy only] -g, --ledger                            use ledger instead of key (always true on mainnet, defaults to false on testnet) --ledger-addrs strings                  use the given ledger addresses -l, --local                             operate on a local network -m, --mainnet                           operate on mainnet